Symmetry-guided quantum state preparation: Branched-Subspaces Adiabatic Preparation (B-SAP): Conclusions

 \section{Conclusions}

 We have presented a quantum algorithm that leverages the group-theoretical notion of irreducible representations to combine in a fresh way the strengths of both variational quantum algorithms and adiabatic state preparation.
-Our approach, which we called B-SAP, strikes a favorable balance among circuit depth, accuracy, and robustness, while addressing key limitations, such as convergence issues in high-dimensional optimization as well as adiabatic breakdowns due to closing spectral gaps.
+Our approach, which we call B-SAP, does not rely on ansatz circuits, avoids the problem of barren plateaus, and relaxes the strict energy-gap conditions required in conventional adiabatic protocols.
+The algorithm leverages structured quantum queries followed by classical postprocessing, following a philosophy similar to that of Ref.~\cite{cerezo2023does}.

-The algorithm has been validated on the XYZ Heisenberg-ring model, preparing up to $L^2-L +2$ of its lowest-energy eigenstates across a broad parameter space, by using a quantum computer simulator.
-Our results show that B-SAP achieves the desired state preparation with very low error using a circuit depth that scales only polynomially in the system size, making it particularly appealing and well-suited for direct implementations into near-term quantum hardware.
+The algorithm has been validated on the XYZ Heisenberg-ring model, preparing its lowest-energy eigenstates across a broad parameter space, by using a quantum computer simulator.
+Our results show that B-SAP achieves the desired state preparation with very low error using a circuit whose depth scales polynomially in the system size, making it well-suited for direct implementations into near-term quantum hardware and appealing for fault-tolerant quantum simulations.
 Looking forward, the flexibility and efficiency of our approach open pathways for broader applications, including quantum simulation of complex materials, quantum chemistry, and field-theoretical systems.
 Future developments will focus on integrating quantum error mitigation techniques to enable deployment on real quantum devices.\\\\